 There is a two stage interview process that will take place.
 Applicants that are selected for a second round interview will also be invited into chambers for a one-day mini-pupillage.

 We regret that due to the volume of applications we receive we are only able to provide feedback to second interview stage candidates.
-Offers for 2019 Pupillages will be made to successful applicants on late April/early May.
+Offers for 2019 Pupillages will be made to successful applicants on May 3rd 2018.

 4 Paper Buildings offers 3 funded 12-month pupillages every year, these are purely family based.

-The award for pupillages starting in 2017 will be £25,000 per year for pupillages commencing in 2018 the pupillage grant will be £30,000 per year and these amounts are supplemented by any earnings from work done in your second six which is expected to be approximately £5,000.
+The award for pupillages starting in 2019 will be £30,000 per year and these amounts are supplemented by any earnings from work done in your second six which is expected to be approximately £5,000.